December 22, 2015

 All the Standouts from This Year’s Top Design Events

-The finest objects, lighting, furniture, and textiles shown at trade shows and design fairs around the world in 2015
+The finest objects, lighting, furniture, and textiles shown at design events around the world this year

 Design studio OS & OOS’s Keystone Chair was a standout at Milan’s Salone del Mobile.

 Our annual round-up highlights the top designs from a year’s worth of trade shows, design weeks, and furniture fairs.

 Maison & Objet

 At the fair’s September edition in Paris, emerging French design companies like La Chance and Moustache were well represented in addition to a strong showing by Scandinavian brands and organizations such as Hay, &Tradition, Nomess, and the Danish Crafts Collection—and they all showcased the work of emerging designers.
 The fair, which celebrated its 20th anniversary this year, has become the place to see furniture, home accessories, and material surfaces from around the world.
 The next edition of the show will be held in Paris, its third Asian edition will be in Singapore march 8–11, and the second American edition will hit Miami May 10–13.
 Every year, the fair puts out an inspirations trend book in collaboration with style agencies, designers, and journalists.
 This year’s book highlighted the theme of “Precious”—the trend of using cut stones and raw materials, combined with gold, mirrors, and ornament, reflecting brilliance, luxury, and wealth. —Paul Makovsky and Estefanía Acosta de la Peña

 This set by Inga Sempé is a continuation of the designer’s original risotto spoon for Alessi.
 The Collo-Alto collection’s signature is a delicate handle with a long neck, which gives the set its Italian name.